 - Close the selected project or all projects except the selected one.
-By default, all files in the projects are also closed.
+By default, this closes all files in the projects.
 To keep them open, deselect the Edit > Preferences > Build & Run > General > Close source files along with project check box.

-For managing files and directories, the same functions are available as in the File System view.
+For managing files and directories, use the same functions as in the File System view.
 To view a project in it, select Show in File System View.

-In the Edit and Debug mode, the Projects view is displayed in the sidebar.
+In the Edit and Debug mode, the sidebar contains the Projects view.
 It has a toolbar with additional options.

 To filter view contents, select (Filter Tree):